birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/_build/html/_sources/design_dag_1.md

 We included **measured and unmeasured** confounders in our DAG.[[HarvardX PH559x]](https://learning.edx.org/course/course-v1:HarvardX+PH559x+2T2020/home)

 We can use **conditioning** to control for confounding.
 This involves examining the relationship between A and Y within levels of the conditioning variable, using either: (a) sample restriction, (b) stratification, (c) adjustment, or (d) matching.
 If we don't do this, we will get **confounding bias** (where a common cause of A and Y is not blocked).
 When you condition on something, you **draw a box** around it on the DAG.

-Other terms like "adjusting" or "controlling" suggest a misleading interpretation of the model - although there does seem to be variability in terminology, with many sources using these terms. [[source]](https://med.stanford.edu/content/dam/sm/s-spire/documents/WIP-DAGs_ATrickey_Final-2019-01-28.pdf)
+Other terms like "adjusting" or "controlling" suggest a misleading interpretation of the model - although there does seem to be variability in terminology, with many sources using these terms. [[source]](https://med.stanford.edu/content/dam/sm/s-spire/documents/WIP-DAGs_ATrickey_Final-2019-01-28.pdf) Igelström et al. 2022 explain that 'conditioning on a variable is analogous to controlling for, adjusting for or stratifying by it (although in practice, different methods of conditioning may have different effects on the results and their interpretation).'[[Igelström et al. 2022]](https://doi.org/10.1136/jech-2022-219267)

 Example: smoking causes yellow fingers and lung cancer
 * If we don't condition on it, we expect to see an association between yellow fingers and lung cancer (known as a **marginal/unconditional** association)